bwagner5/inflate/README.md

 Flags:
-      --capacity-type-spread   add a capacity-type topology spread constraint --dry-run                Dry-run prints the K8s manifests without applying -h, --help                   help for create
+      --capacity-type-spread   add a capacity-type topology spread constraint -c, --cpu-arch string        CPU Architecture to use for nodeSelector --dry-run                Dry-run prints the K8s manifests without applying -h, --help                   help for create
       --host-network           use host networking
-      --hostname-spread        add a hostname topology spread constraint -i, --image string           Container image to use (default "public.ecr.aws/eks-distro/kubernetes/pause:3.7") --random-suffix          add a random suffix to the deployment name -z, --zonal-spread           add a zonal topology spread constraint
+      --hostname-spread        add a hostname topology spread constraint -i, --image string           Container image to use (default "public.ecr.aws/eks-distro/kubernetes/pause:3.7") --os string              Operating System to use for nodeSelector --random-suffix          add a random suffix to the deployment name -z, --zonal-spread           add a zonal topology spread constraint